Guided Tour 🥾

 Advanced options

 Alsek's CLI includes several dials to achieve fine-grain control over the worker pool.
-We won't cover all of them here, but there are at least three worth highlighting.
+We won't cover all of them here, but there are at least a few worth highlighting.

 /--queues